ministryofjustice/accelerated_claims/vitruvius.md

 # Accelerated Claim app

 This is the source code of what is currently a minimum viable product for the Civil Claims exemplar.
 The application consists in a single form that claimants of accelerated claims fill out to download a PDF.
-The PDF is the standard accelerated claim form from HMCTS, is filled out with the details that the claimant has provided, and can be signed and sent by post.
+The PDF is the standard N5b “Accelerated property possession claim” form from HMCTS, is filled out with the details that the claimant has provided, and can be signed and sent by post.

 The scope of this phase of work is to digitise and improve the user experience of the form.